 As this takes hold, we form an atmosphere of mutual trust, respect and common focus.
 This is a powerful situation to be in and we must work to keep this feeling within the people or team so that we are continually fostering all that is good for the greater good, not for our own personal objectives.

 Cultivate Reliability Through Consistency

-We must nurture relationships and help people’s expectations of us to become that of a trusted and respectable colleague.
-Any faltering in how we communicate or any dip in out dependency will lessen the trust and good feeling we have built.
+We must nurture relationships to help people’s expectations of us to become that of a trusted and respected colleague.
+Any faltering in how we communicate or any dip in our dependency will lessen the trust and good feeling we have built.

 We go back to the same hairdresser, barber, dentist or garage because we trust them, and we have only come to trust them because their work has been good consistently.

-If you're consistently motivated by the same principles, people will trust that your ideas are solid and reliable as an extension, and that will make it easier to get people on your side.
-Consistency is especially important when you're in a lower position, since it demonstrates a degree of dedication.
+If you're consistently motivated by the same principles, people will trust that your ideas are solid and reliable, and that will make it easier to get people on your side.
+Consistency is especially important when you're in a lower position since it demonstrates a degree of dedication.
 Inconsistency is the fastest way to ruin your reputation.

 Be Assertive Through Passion